Indigenous peoples of California: Late 18th century: Missions and decline

 At the time of the establishment of the first Spanish Mission in 1769, the most widely accepted estimates say that California's indigenous population was around 340,000 people and possibly more.
 The indigenous peoples of California were extremely diverse and made up of ten different linguistic families with at least 78 distinct languages.
-These are further broken down into many dialects, while the people were organized into sedentary and semi-sedentary villages of 400-500 micro-tribes.
+These are further broken down into many dialects, while the people were organized into sedentary and semi-sedentary villages of 400–500 micro-tribes.

 The Spanish began their long-term occupation in California in 1769 with the founding of Mission San Diego de Alcalá in San Diego.
 The Spanish built 20 additional missions in California, most of which were constructed in the late 18th century.
 From 1769 to 1832, an estimated total of 87,787 baptisms and 24,529 marriages had been conducted at the missions.
 In that same period, 63,789 deaths at the missions were recorded, indicating the immense death rate.
 This massive drop in population has been attributed to the introduction of diseases, which rapidly spread while native people were forced into close quarters at the missions, as well as torture, overworking, and malnourishment at the missions.

 The missions also introduced European invasive plant species as well as cattle grazing practices that significantly transformed the California landscape, altering native people's relationship to the land as well as key plant and animal species that had been integral to their ways of life and worldviews for thousands of years.
 The missions further perpetuated cultural genocide against native people through enforced conversion to Christianity and the prohibition of numerous cultural practices under threat of violence and torture, which were commonplace at the missions.

-19th century: Genocide
+19th century: genocide

 The population of Native California was reduced by 90% during the 19th century—from more than 200,000 in the early 19th century to approximately 15,000 at the end of the century.
-The majority of this population decline occurred in the latter half of the century, under American occupation.
+The majority of this population decline occurred in the latter half of the century, under United States occupation.
 While in 1848, the population of native people was about 150,000, by 1870 it fell to 30,000, and fell further to 16,000 by the end of the century.

-The mass decline in population has been attributed to disease and epidemics that swept through Spanish missions in the early part of the century, such as an 1833 malaria epidemic, among other factors including state-sanctioned massacres that accelerated under Anglo-American rule.
+The mass decline in population has been attributed to disease and epidemics that swept through Spanish missions in the early part of the century, such as an 1833 malaria epidemic, among other factors including state-enabled massacres that accelerated under Anglo-American rule.